akeneo/pim-api-docs/content/rest-api/authentication.md

 ### Starting from the v4 of the PIM

-In PIM v4, this username and password are automatically generated whenever you create a connection in the UI.
+In v4 PIM, this username and password are automatically generated whenever you create a connection in the UI.
 Navigate to `System/Connections`, click on your connection and find your username and password in the `Credentials` section.

 You may need to regenerate a password if you didn't save it somewhere.
 Indeed, the PIM can only show it to you once, at the connection creation for security reasons.
 There is a `Regenerate` button close to the hidden password, if needed. :wink: